windorg/app-old/README.md

 # [wind of change](https://windofchange.me) — social note-taking

+> ⚠️ I'm rewriting this app into Next.js + TypeScript, this repository will be archived when I finish the rewrite.

 [**windofchange.me**](https://windofchange.me) is a social note-taking webapp written in Haskell with the [IHP framework](https://ihp.digitallyinduced.com/).
 You can see the [public boards](https://windofchange.me/Boards) without having to sign up.

 I chose IHP because I wanted to write the app entirely by myself and I'm averse to learning new languages.
 I have some [reservations](https://windofchange.me/ShowCard?cardId=5bde1f3a-2b30-4085-bc04-b421eb3051ce) about IHP's typesafety, but I can't deny that building the app was easy and much less painful than any web technology I used in the past.